opensafely/qof-utilities/README.md

 Files specific to a register have a suffix denoting which register they relate to, for example, hypertension register files have the suffix _hyp_ or _hyp_reg_.
 We will use the hypertension register as an example below, for all other registers use the files with the relevant suffix.

-- The *register specific codelist* python file needed for the QOF register (e.g., hypertension) is in the [analysis/codelists_hyp.py](analysis/codelists_hyp.py) file.
+- The **register specific codelist** python file needed for the QOF register (e.g., hypertension) is in the [analysis/codelists_hyp.py](analysis/codelists_hyp.py) file.

-- The QOF business rules have been coded into individual variables (such as diagnosis of hypertension) and combined into a register variable (such diagnosis of unresolved hypertension) within a *register specific variable dictionary* (see [OpenSAFELY programming tricks](https://docs.opensafely.org/study-def-tricks/#sharing-common-study-definition-variables)).
-You can identify the final register variable in the dictionary as it is composed by combining the individual variables using the _patients.satisfying()_ function, and has the naming convention _[condition tag]_reg_.
-The variable dictionary for implementing the hypertension register are here [analysis/dict_hyp_variables.py](analysis/dict_hyp_variables.py)).
+- The QOF business rules have been coded into individual variables (such as diagnosis of hypertension) and combined into a register variable (such diagnosis of unresolved hypertension) within a **register specific variable dictionary** (see [OpenSAFELY programming tricks](https://docs.opensafely.org/study-def-tricks/#sharing-common-study-definition-variables).
+You can identify the complete register variable in the dictionary as it is composed by combining the individual variables using the _patients.satisfying()_ function, and has the naming convention _conditiontag_reg_.
+The variable dictionary for implementing the hypertension register are here [analysis/dict_hyp_variables.py](analysis/dict_hyp_variables.py).

-- The *register specific study definition* makes use of the variables defined in the register specific variable dictionary and the demographic dictionary (see below).
-This file defines the population list size in the _population_ variable, and generates the measures using the register specific register variable.
-The register specific study definition file is here [analysis/study_definition_hyp_reg.py](analysis/study_definition_hyp_reg.py)).
+- The **register specific study definition** makes use of the variables defined in the register specific variable dictionary and the demographic dictionary (see below).
+This file defines the population list size in the _population_ variable, and generates the measures using the register specific register variables.
+The register specific study definition file is here [analysis/study_definition_hyp_reg.py](analysis/study_definition_hyp_reg.py).

 ### Shared files across all registers

-- The *demographic and register specific codelist* text contains all codelists specified in the QOF business rules required for the conditions covered in this repo so far.
-The codelists can be found on OpenCodelists under [NHSD Primary Care Domain Refsets]([https://www.opencodelists.org/codelist/nhsd-primary-care-domain-refsets/](https://www.opencodelists.org/codelist/nhsd-primary-care-domain-refsets/)).
+- The **demographic and register specific codelist** text contains all codelists specified in the QOF business rules required for the conditions covered in this repo so far.
+The codelists can be found on OpenCodelists under [NHSD Primary Care Domain Refsets]([https://www.opencodelists.org/codelist/nhsd-primary-care-domain-refsets/](https://www.opencodelists.org/codelist/nhsd-primary-care-domain-refsets/).
 The file containing all relevant codelists for QOF register studies on OpenSAFELY is here [codelists/codelists.txt](codelists/codelists.txt).

-For more information on the codelists used to define population and demographic variables, see the wiki article [‘Standard parameters and variables in QOF register studies’](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies).
+  For more information on the codelists used to define population and demographic variables, see the wiki article [Standard parameters and variables in QOF register studies](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies).

-- The *demographic and population breakdown codelist* python file, used for breakdowns of the QOF registers (e.g., ethnicity. learning disability) is in the [analysis/codelists_demographic.py](analysis/codelists_demographic.py) file.
+- The **demographic and population breakdown codelist** python file, used for breakdowns of the QOF registers (e.g., ethnicity, learning disability) is in the [analysis/codelists_demographic.py](analysis/codelists_demographic.py) file.

-- The *demographic and population variable dictionary* contains variables relating to demographics (e.g., age, ethnicity), specific cohorts (e.g., care home status) and other variables (e.g.,GP practice registration status).
-These are the same across all, more information on the codelists used can be found [here.](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies) The demographic and population variable dictionary file is here [analysis/dict_demographic_variables.py](analysis/dict_demographic_variables.py).
+- The **demographic and population variable dictionary** contains variables relating to demographics (e.g., age, ethnicity), specific cohorts (e.g., care home status) and other variables (e.g.,GP practice registration status).
+These are the same across all registers, more information on the codelists used for these variables can be found [here.](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies) The demographic and population variable dictionary file is here [analysis/dict_demographic_variables.py](analysis/dict_demographic_variables.py).

 - Within OpenSAFELY studies ethnicity is usually extracted in a separate study definition and joined later with each QOF register.
-The *ethnicity study definition* can be found here [analysis/study_definition_ethnicity.py](analysis/study_definition_ethnicity.py).
+The **ethnicity study definition** can be found here [analysis/study_definition_ethnicity.py](analysis/study_definition_ethnicity.py).

-- The *project.yaml file for all register registers* includes actions for all condition specific registers.
-To use this file, you will need to copy across to your study’s project.yaml file the actions relating to your specific condition register of interest.
-Actions relating to specific register have a suffix with the condition tag.
-The actions associated with all registers are in this file [project.yaml](project.yaml)
+- The **project.yaml file for all register registers** includes actions for all condition specific registers.
+To use this file, you will need to copy across to your study’s project.yaml file the actions relating to your specific condition register.
+Actions relating to a specific register have a suffix with the condition tag.
+The actions associated with all registers are in this file [project.yaml](project.yaml).

 ## Using this repo

-To recreate the QOF register for one of the registers above follow the following steps:
+To recreate the QOF register for one of the registers above follow the steps below:

-1. Use the [OpenSAFELY research template](https://github.com/opensafely/research-template) to start your own OpenSAFELY QOF project and add it to the wiki list of repos using this code.
+1. Use the [OpenSAFELY research template](https://github.com/opensafely/research-template) to start your own OpenSAFELY QOF project and add it to the wiki [list](https://github.com/opensafely/qof-utilities/wiki) of repos using this code.
 2. Copy over the relevant register specific files

 - The register specific codelist python file